syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ![](SfDataGrid_images/CellTemplateSelector.png)

 ### Getting row index of a row in GridTemplateColumn
-SfDataGrid provides various resolving methods to resolve the row index of grid rows based on certain criteria.
-The actual row index of a row can be resolved by using the `ResolveToRowIndex(recordRowIndex)` method in SfDataGrid.
+`SfDataGrid` provides various resolving methods to resolve the row index of grid rows based on certain criteria.
+The actual row index of a row can be resolved by using the `ResolveToRowIndex(recordRowIndex)` method in `SfDataGrid`.

 The row index of a grid row can be obtained in GridTemplateColumn by retrieving the record index of the row using the bound data from its `BindingContext` and then by resolving the recordRowIndex using `SfDataGrid.ResolveToRowIndex(recordRowIndex)` method.